Lego Elves: Chapter books

+Several activity books were produced during the run of the toy line and the webisodes.
+A Magical Adventure/A Magical Journey, A Mysterious Book (in Polish), Dragon Adventures, To the Rescue!, The Elf Witches Revenge (in Polish), and The Power of Dark Magic.
+The books came with items such as a bracelet to be assembled, stickers, or a small LEGO build set with an animal figure from the Lego Elves toy line.

 Games

 An app game titled Lego Elves - Unite The Magic was developed by The Lego Group for iOS and released on 1 March 2015.

 Reception

 In September 2015, The Lego Group reported that the Lego Elves line and Lego Jurassic World, "were received very positively by children all over the world", and that these themes had helped to push revenue up by 23%.